-Are you looking for crochet border patterns for a crochet project like a baby blanket, afghan or throw blanket?
+Are you looking for crochet border patterns and edgings for a crochet project like a baby blanket, afghan or throw blanket?
 Look no further!
-This list of seven simple blanket borders with a few unique borders mixed in are the perfect way to finish up a blanket project.

 Why Should I Add a Border to a Crochet Blanket?

-These border edging patterns are the perfect way to hide imperfections or mistakes, plus, they can add a clean finished look to almost any crochet afghans.
-Basically, it’s just a quick and simple way to add a little something extra to a blanket project.
+These border edging patterns are the perfect way to hide imperfections or mistakes, plus, they can add a clean finished look to almost any crochet afghan or blanket.

-- Add a contrasting color or different color to a blanket
+- Adds a contrasting color or different color to a blanket

-- Easy way to add texture to a blanket
+- It is an easy way to add texture to a blanket

 Yarns For Crochet Borders

-Take a look below are a few of my favorite yarns to use in blankets and borders, so scroll over them below to learn more.
+Take a look below are a few of my favorite yarns to use in blankets and borders, so scroll over them above to learn more.

 Camel Stitch Blanket Border Pattern

-This camel stitch border is great to add a clean finished look to any blanket or afghan!
+This camel stitch border uses the half double crochet (sdc) to add a clean finished look to any blanket or afghan!
 No exact stitch count is needed to use this border, so you’ll get a wide crochet border every time with no worrying about counting.

 Find the camel border pattern from Winding Road Crochet with a free written tutorial and video lesson.